 When we carry out alcohol and drug testing, we need to collect personal and sensitive category data in order to undertake and process testing, including identifying you as a donor, meeting statutory requirements of testing and providing outcomes to your employer.

 WHAT PERSONAL DATA DO WE COLLECT ABOUT YOU?

 We collect information about you and your health (in particular medication) as part of the alcohol and drug testing procedure.

 Your personal data may be obtained directly from you; or alternately via your employer.
 Outcome data will be provided by the testing laboratory.

 HOW DO WE PROCESS YOUR PERSONAL DATA?

-We comply with our obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of personal data; by protecting personal data from loss, misuse, unauthorised access and disclosure; and by ensuring that appropriate technical measures are in place to protect personal data.
+We comply with our obligations under the Data Protection Act 2018 (including GDPR) by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of personal data; by protecting personal data from loss, misuse, unauthorised access and disclosure; and by ensuring that appropriate technical measures are in place to protect personal data

 SHARING YOUR PERSONAL DATA

-Your personal data will be treated as strictly confidential and will only be shared with the laboratories who undertake the specific testing, your employers when providing the outcome of testing, authorised representatives including a Medical Review Officer and if applicable, statutory organisations such as London Underground Ltd, Network Rail and Constructing Better Health.
+Your personal data will be treated as strictly confidential and will only be shared with the laboratories who undertake the specific testing, your employers when providing the outcome of testing, authorised representatives including a Medical Review Officer and if applicable, statutory organisations such as Sentinel and Constructing Better Health.

 HOW LONG WILL WE KEEP YOUR PERSONAL DATA?